ryantd42/NY-Legislative-Git/2023/S2422B-2023/bill.md

  city or within designated areas of such city higher or  lower  than  the fifty-five  miles  per hour maximum statutory limit.
-No such speed limit applicable throughout such city or within designated areas of such  city shall  be  established at less than [twenty-five] TWENTY miles per hour, except that school speed limits may  be  established  at  no  less  than
+No such speed limit applicable throughout such city or within designated areas of such  city

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02070-01-3
+  LBD02070-02-3
- S. 2422  2
+ S. 2422--A  2

- fifteen  miles  per  hour  pursuant to the provisions of section sixteen hundred forty-three of this article.
+ shall  be  established at less than [twenty-five] TWENTY miles per hour, except that school speed limits may  be  established  at  no  less  than fifteen  miles  per  hour  pursuant to the provisions of section sixteen hundred forty-three of this article.
   (b)  A  city  shall not lower OR RAISE a speed limit by more than five